Where to Watch FIFA World Cup 2026 in Germany

 | ZDF | German | Free-to-air | Free national coverage alongside ARD across the sublicensed public package. |

-How to Watch FIFA World Cup 2026 Online in Germany
+How to Stream FIFA World Cup 2026 in Germany

 Best Full-Tournament Route